clEsperanto/napari_pyclesperanto_assistant/README.md

 C:\Users\<username>\AppData\Local\Programs\napari\python\python.exe -m pip install pyopencl-2020.2.2+cl12-cp38-cp38-win_amd64.whl
 ```

 Start napari and navigate to its menu `Plugins > Install/Uninstall Package(s)...`.
-Select `napari-pyclesperanto-assitant` from the list and install it by clicking the blue button on the right:
+Select `napari-pyclesperanto-assistant` from the list and install it by clicking the blue button on the right:
 ![](docs/images/screenshot_installer.png)

 Restart napari.
 Afterwards, you should find the Assistant in the plugins menu: